Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Millions of people are at risk of getting sunburn or even earning skin cancer due to improper application of protective cream.
-The National Health Service of Great Britain (NHS) recommended that citizens use creams with sunscreen factor 15 (SPF15).
-However, the experts' conclusions indicate that this is not enough.
+Millions of people are at risk of sunburn or even skin cancer due to incorrect use of sunscreen.
+The UK National Health Service (NHS) has recommended that citizens use creams with sun protection factor 15 (SPF15).
+However, experts say this is not enough.

-For reasons of comfort, people can not apply the amount of cream needed for protection, and often use much less than necessary.
-In this regard, it is better to use creams with a higher protective factor, according to an article published in the journal Drug and Therapeutics Bulletin (DTB).
+For reasons of comfort, people cannot apply the amount of cream needed for protection and often use much less than necessary.
+In this regard, it is better to use creams with a higher protection factor, says an article published in the journal Drug and Therapeutics Bulletin (DTB).

-The ideal dosage assumes that in this amount the cream will simply drain off the surface of the skin, delivering a lot of inconvenience to a person.
-Then, it's very uneconomic.
-So, in order to smear all the body, a person needs about 35 milliliters of cosmetic.
-And the NHS recommends applying the cream at least every two hours.
-Therefore, an amateur to bask in the sun will have to buy 200 milliliters of cream every 2-3 days, states Aichinacho.
-It is probably more practical to use a cream with a higher coefficient than 15 (for example 30 or higher), the expert draws conclusions.
+The ideal dosage assumes that in such quantity the cream will simply flow off the skin surface, causing a lot of inconvenience to the person.
+Then, it is very uneconomical.
+So, in order to smear the whole body, a person will need about 35 milliliters of cosmetic product.
+And the NHS recommends applying cream at least every two hours.
+Therefore, a sun lover will have to buy 200 milliliters of cream every 2-3 days, Aykhinacho states.
+Probably, it is more practical to use creams with a higher coefficient than 15 (for example 30 or higher), the expert concludes.